lightyeardev/backend-test-task/README.md

 * Open http://localhost:8080/account/

 ## Testing
-All tests (unit and integration) share the same test folder `src/test/groovy`.
+* All tests (unit and integration) share the same test folder `src/test/groovy`.
+* Some tests have been provided as
+* Run tests with: `./gradlew test`

 ### Unit tests
 * All unit tests should end with `Spec`, e.g. `AccountServiceSpec.groovy`.